ome/ngff/rfc/1/index.md

 * “Minor changes” suggests that if the described changes are made, that **Editors** can move forward with an RFC without a further review.
 * “Accept” is a positive vote and no text review is strictly necessary, though may be provided to add context to the written record.
-This is equivalent to the **Reviewer** joining the list of endorsements.
+A **Reviewer** who accepts an RFC is joining the list of endorsements.

 Three additional versions of the "Accept" recommendation are available for **Reviewers** who additionally maintain an implementation of the NGFF